BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 # Prerequisite

 This bot will be built with Node.js and SlackBots.js.
-You don't really need to know how to write Node.js, I'll walk you through it, but knowing it is an advantage.
+You don't need to know how to write Node.js, I'll walk you through it, but knowing it is an advantage.

 * Basic JavaScript knowledge
 * ES6 JavaScript